petrifiedvoices/hat_project/README.md

 ## Dissertation:
 * the link to the text of the dissertation, typesetted with ConTeXt https://github.com/petrajanouchova/dis_context
-* submitted in September 2017 in Czech, defense scheduled for late 2017, English version is scheduled for 2018
+* Defense 14 Dec 2017 in Czech, English version is scheduled for 2018

 ## Spatio-temporal overview of epigraphic production in Thrace (Carto timeline animation)
 https://petrajanouchova.carto.com/builder/09ff24c3-819d-4ceb-ab6d-bdc3f85c77e9/embed